 SERVICES: Spectrum of assistance

-Among the sponsors in the Directory, 56% or 160 practice Model C, the preapproved grant relationship.
-The second most popular scenario, Model A, the direct project, is practiced by 113 sponsors, 39%.
-Fifty-one sponsors, 18%, practice both.
+Among the sponsors in the Directory, 56% or 181 practice Model C, the preapproved grant relationship.
+The second most popular scenario, Model A, the direct project, is practiced by 135 sponsors, 42%.
+Eighty-two sponsors, 26%, practice both.

 The basic service all fiscal sponsors offer their projects is the sharing of their 501(c)(3) charitable status, ensuring donors’ gifts and grants are tax-deductible.

-The larger, more experienced sponsors, according to survey results, tend to provide a spectrum of financial services — all of the above plus they usually handle insurance and auditing.
+The larger, more experienced sponsors tend to provide a spectrum of financial services — all of the above, plus they usually handle insurance and auditing.
 This explains why experienced sponsors’ fees are on the higher side — more services, more staff time required.